ReDI-School/intermediate-java/ds-2-set-and-map/index.md

     }
 }
   ```
-2. What is the size of this `Set` at then end?
+2. What is the size of this `Map` at the end?
   ```java
 public class Main {
     public static void main(String[] args) {